mitre/secure-coding-case-studies/java/msccs-13.md

  ...
 ```

-From there the `DataSourceConfiguration` is used to build a `BasicDataSource` instance variable for the `AbstractDBCPConnectionPool` which is used to fetch `java.sql.Connection` objects from the underlying datasource via the `getConnection` method.
+From there the `DataSourceConfiguration` is used to build a `BasicDataSource` instance variable for the `AbstractDBCPConnectionPool` which is used to fetch `java.sql.Connection` objects from the underlying data-source via the `getConnection` method.

 ```diff
  160 protected void configureDataSource(final ConfigurationContext context, final DataSourceConfiguration configuration) {